Spain to extend state of emergency to April 26 as rise in infections slows

 Only employees in essential sectors such as health are free to travel to and from work.
 Restaurants, bars and shops are shuttered, and social gatherings are banned.

-Reporting by Graham Keeley and Michael Gore and Elena Rodriguez Additional reporting by Tuvan Gumrukcu in Ankara; Writing by Jessica Jones; Editing by Andrei Khalip, Angus MacSwan and Helen Popper
+Reporting by Graham Keeley and Michael Gore and Elena Rodriguez Additional reporting by Tuvan Gumrukcu in Ankara; Writing by Jessica Jones; Editing by Andrei Khalip, Angus MacSwan, Helen Popper and David Clarke